8.1.5. How to Use assertions

 The downside of using the error-directive is that the C-preprocessor runs before any compilation is done.
 Therefore it is impossible to e.g., check size requirements of variables.

-is false.
-This allows to check for example the alignment of variables or that
+This allows to check for example the alignment of variables or that the size of

-/* db_variable is defined in your code and should contain something */ static_assert((db_variable != 0), "database may not be zero"); /* This assertion will not compile if db_variable has size zero. */
+1/* db_variable is defined in your code and should contain something */ 2FAS_STATIC_ASSERT((db_variable != 0), "database may not be zero"); 3/* This assertion will not compile if db_variable has size zero. */

 Whenever it is impossible to determine a condition at compile time, normal

-exists.
-It supports bringing the BMS to a full-stop in case of a failing
+It supports bringing the BMS to a full-stop in case of a failing assertion.

 Assertions should be used generously in your code in order to assert conditions that should always be true.
 Examples for this are: